Muddy River Opera Company: Collaborations

 The company collaborated with the Quincy Symphony Orchestra in producing Hansel and Gretel, Evita and Jekyll & Hyde.
 The Tender Land was also produced during the 1995 Copland Festival.
 In 2008, MROC presented Donizetti's L'Elisir d'Amore, a production shared with Elgin Opera and Union Avenue Opera.

 Premieres

-Gift of the Magi

 In November 2002, MROC staged the Midwestern Premiere of David Conte's Gift of the Magi, an opera based on the O. Henry short story with a libretto by Nicholas Giardini.

-Abe

-As part of the 2009 Lincoln Bicentennial Year, MROC staged the World Premiere of Abe, a musical about the early life of President Abraham Lincoln with book & lyrics by Lee Goldsmith and music by Roger Anderson.
+As part of the 2009 Lincoln Bicentennial Year, MROC staged the World Premiere of Abe, a musical about the early life of President Abraham Lincoln with book and lyrics by Lee Goldsmith and music by Roger Anderson.

-Helen

 For the 2021 season, MROC produced the world premiere of Helen, a one-act adaptation of the second and third volumes of Anne Brontë's The Tenant of Wildfell Hall with music composed by Garrett Hope and libretto by Steven Soebbing.